sagemath/trac_to_gh/Issue 3217.md

 # Issue 3217: [with patch, needs review] Serious bug in modular symbols for GammaH

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3217

 Original creator: craigcitro